jacobmix/RaC3AP/README.md

 ## What does randomization do to this game?

-Weapons, Planets, Gadgets, Titanium bolts, Weapon upgrades are all randomized
+Weapons, Planets, Gadgets, Titanium bolts, Trophies, Weapon upgrades are all randomized

 ## What items and locations get shuffled?

-20 different weapons, 4 progressive upgrades per weapon are available, 10 different gadgets, 17 post-planet completions that unlock other planets, 4 progressive armors, 35 titanium bolts, and Bolts/Weapon EXP along with Inferno Mode and Jackpot get shuffled in as filler
+20 different weapons, 4 progressive upgrades per weapon are available, 10 different gadgets, 17 post-planet completions that unlock other planets, 4 progressive armors, 35 titanium bolts, 15 trophies, and Bolts/Weapon EXP along with Inferno Mode and Jackpot get shuffled in as filler.
+Addtional locations may be included through yaml options: Annihilation Nation missions, The Ranger missions, Phoenix VR missions, Sewer Crystals and Nanotech Levels.

 ## Which items can be in another player's world?